B.Sc.(Env.) Co-op

 The B.Sc.
 (Env.)
 Co-op Experience

-Information about policies, fees and work term requirements can be found on the Co-op Fees website.
+Information about policies, fees and work term requirements can be found on the Co-op Process website.

 Co-op Office Expectations

 In the semester prior to a scheduled Work Term, you will be in a “Job Search” semester.
 You are required to engage in an active job search process.
-Details of which are outlined on the Experience Guelph website.
 You will work closely with your Co-op Coordinator during this process.

 During your Work Term, your focus is on your work responsibilities.
 If you have questions about your work experience or situation, contact your Co-op Coordinator as soon as possible.
 In addition to your work place responsibilities, you have a number of other tasks to complete during your Co-op Work Semester.
-Please note, the Work Performance Evaluation tied to your Experience Guelph Account will be emailed to your supervisor the last month of your term.
 If you have any issues accessing the Learning Goals Sharepoint site contact your Co-op Coordinator for assistance.

-The following links provide details about components that must be submitted to the co-op office/co-op coordinators for each co-op work term:
+The following Sharepoint links provide details about components that must be submitted to the co-op office during each co-op work term:

 Requesting Re-admission Into Co-op

-If you have been required to withdraw from the Co-op program and you have medical, psychological or compassionate grounds to submit a request for re-admission into the Co-operative Education program, refer to the Co-operative and Career Services website for forms and information on deadlines and process for appeals.
+If you have been required to withdraw from the Co-op program and you have medical, psychological or compassionate grounds to submit a request for re-admission into the Co-operative Education program, refer to the Experiential Learning Hub website for forms and information on deadlines and process for appeals.

 Co-op Work Report Expectations